harplife/zettelkasten/math/precalculus/Chapter 5/5_Inverse_Trigonometric_Functions_and_Their_Graphs.md

 <center>. . .</center>

-In the textbook, the domain is restricted to $(0, \pi)$.
+In one convention (which is used in the textbook), the domain is restricted to $(0, \pi)$.
 Thus, the definition of inverse cotangent is :

 $$
 y = \cot x \text{ for } x \in (0, \pi) \iff x = \cot^{-1}(y)